cortexproject/cortex/docs/production/storage-aws.md

 ## Should I use S3 or DynamoDB ?

-Note that the choices are: "chunks" of timeseries data in S3 and index in DynamoDB, or everything in DynamoDB.
-Using just S3 is not an option.
+Note that the choices for the chunks stoage backend are: "chunks" of timeseries data in S3 and index in DynamoDB, or everything in DynamoDB.
+Using just S3 is not an option, unless you use the experimental "blocks" storage engine.

 Broadly S3 is much more expensive to read and write, while DynamoDB is much more expensive to store over months.
 S3 charges differently, so